 Help keep One Green Planet free and independent!
 Together we can ensure our platform remains a hub for empowering ideas committed to fighting for a sustainable, healthy, and compassionate world.
 Please support us in keeping our mission strong.

 Plastic has become more than just a problem.
 “Problem” doesn’t much cover it.
-We should say something along the lines of epidemic, scourge, blight or affliction.
+We should say something along the lines of epidemic, scourge, blight, or affliction.
 It’s a calamity!
-Our planet, most of us have come to acknowledge, through no other cause than humanity, is dealing with a plague of plastic, a pandemic of petroleum, a pile of pollution than just won’t seem to go away.
+Our planet, most of us have come to acknowledge, through no other cause than humanity, is dealing with a plague of plastic, a pandemic of petroleum, and a pile of Pollution that just won’t seem to go away.

 But a lot of people are clued in on the need for change.
 Though it isn’t happening overnight, piece by piece, this wholly outdated 20th-century pollutant is being curbed.
 And, we are not talking about in a garbage can at the street curb here.
 Folks, let’s cut some more plastic out of our lives for good.